-- Establish a strategy and business model which promotes long-term value for shareholders - 2.
-Seek to understand and meet shareholder needs and expectations - Take into account wider stakeholder and social responsibilities and their implications for long-term success - Embed effective risk management, considering both opportunities and threats, throughout the organisation - Maintain the board as a wellfunctioning, balanced team led by the chair - Ensure that between them the directors have the necessary up-todate experience, skills and capabilities - Evaluate board performance based on clear and relevant objectives, seeking continuous improvement - Promote a corporate culture that is based on ethical values and behaviours - Maintain governance structures and processes that are fit for purpose and support good decision-making by the board - Communicate how the company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders
+- Establish a strategy and business model which promotes long-term value for shareholders.

+The content of the content of - Seek to understand and meet shareholder needs and expectations - Take into account wider stakeholde and social responsibilities and their implications for long-term success - Embed effective risk management, considering both opportunities and threats, throughout the organisation - Maintain the board as a wellfunctioning, balanced team led by the chair - Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities. - Evaluate board performance based on clear and relevant objectives, seeking continuous improvement - Promote a corporate culture that is based on ethical values and behaviours - Maintain governance structures and processes that are fit for purpose and support good decision-making by the board - Communicate how the company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders